History Coins

 NEW this month:

-STAR COIN: A beautiful gold histamenon of Michael VII Ducas
+A beautiful gold histamenon of Michael VII Ducas

 NEW specific emperors of Imperial Rome, such as NeroVespasian, Caligula & Claudius.